symphoniacloud/dynamodb-entity-store/documentation/Entities.md

 #### Type Predicate Parsing

-The standard, and simplest case, is that you just need to implement a [_TypeScript Type Predicate_](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
+The standard, and most simple case, is that you just need to implement a [_TypeScript Type Predicate_](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#using-type-predicates).
 This is a function that validates the correct fields for a type are present.

 Going back to our Sheep example, we can define a Type Predicate as follows: